 - Myofascial pain syndrome

 Myofascial pain syndrome is a broad term used to describe chronic pain that targets both the trigger point and any surrounding tissue.
 This syndrome can be brought on by a specific injury, poor posture, recurring movements, or high stress levels.

 Trigger point injections are commonly suggested in addition to prescribed medication and/or physical therapy.
 Patients may attempt to find relief first by trying different muscle relaxers, or by practicing various physical therapy exercises.
 If these treatments are unable to provide sufficient relief, then your provider may recommend that patients consider a trigger point injection as a logical next step in their treatment process.

 How the Injection Works

 A trigger point injection can consist of several components, including a local anesthetic, saline, and a corticosteroid.
-This injection is administered during a brief visit to one of our offices in Mooresville or Salisbury.
+This injection is administered during a brief visit to one of our pain management offices in Mooresville or Salisbury.
 During the visit, your provider will numb the area before applying the injection to the targeted trigger point, and patients can return to normal activities immediately afterward.